-- · Piloting innovative, community-directed strategies to encourage and assist immigrants to participate in all of the benefits they're entitled to receive. - Partnering with local and state agencies to remove poverty out of the definition of child endangerment and reduce racial disparities in child welfare involvement.
+- · Piloting innovative, community-directed strategies to encourage and assist immigrants to participate in all of the benefits they're entitled to receive. - Creating the nation's first City-funded Disability Cultural Community Center. - Partnering with local and state agencies to remove poverty out of the definition of child endangerment and reduce racial disparities in child welfare involvement. - Launching the DAS Benefits and Resource Hub-our one-stop shop for connection to aging and disability resources-and our network of community-run Aging and Disability Resource Centers located in each supervisorial district to reach the City's diverse older adults and people with disabilities.

+Over 2,000

-Over 2,000 SFHSA clients have visited museums for free/low-cost through San Francisco's Museums for All, which we helped develop in an effort to make the City's cultural attractions affordable to all.
+SFHSA clients have visited museums for free/low-cost through San Francisco's Museums for All, which we helped develop in an effort to make the City's cultural attractions affordable to all.

-GOAL 2 Strong Workforce and Collaboration
+Strong Workforce and Collaboration